-- (b) The Council may not delegate its powers: - to appoint and dismiss the Vice-Chancellor and to approve the Vice-Chancellor's terms and conditions of appointment; - ii. to approve the annual budget; - iii. to amend the Charter under the provisions of Article 18; - iv. to make University Statutes or Ordinances; - v. to adopt the University's Annual Accounts; - vi. to appoint the University's Auditors.
+- (b) The Council may not delegate its powers: - to appoint and dismiss the Vice-Chancellor and to approve the Vice-Chancellor's terms and conditions on appointment; - ii. to approve the annual budget; - iii. to amend the Charter under the provisions of Article 18; - iv. to make, amend or remove University Statutes under the provisions of Article 19 - v. to make, amend or remove University Ordinances under the provisions of Article 20; - vi. to adopt the University's Annual Accounts; - vii. to appoint the University's Auditors.